 However, Wilder showed that his right hand can detonate even when he's damaged, as he clipped Fury with short right in the next stanza when it looked like it was going to be a short night and a continuation of their rematch which was dominated by the big Brit.
 Fury hit the floor two times in this round and suddenly a fight had truly broken out.

-Throughout the rest of this bout, Wilder would remain lethal with his right hand, which at times seems to have a mind of it's own and has the ability to turn fights around in a split second.
+Throughout the rest of this bout, Wilder would remain lethal with his right hand, which at times seems to have a mind of its own and has the ability to turn fights around in a split second.
 But from around the sixth frame on, as Fury regained his bearings, he began to beat down and bludgeon Wilder with a series of hard jabs and looping right hands that often had Wilder's head jerking back violently.

 As the fight wore on, you could see the glazed look in his eyes, early on in this contest the highly chiseled Wilder looked wobbly and weary on his feet, as he dealt with the size and pressure of Fury.
 He was dangerous in spots, but it was Fury who kept chipping away consistently, and then began to lean on Wilder inside and land the occasional left hook downstairs.